daykodotexe/f1-competitive-balance-analysis/blog/competitive-balance-f1-1950-2025.md

 This analysis uses historical race data from 1950 to 2025 to examine two main
 questions:

-How concentrated have race wins been among constructors?
+1. How concentrated have race wins been among constructors?

-Has qualifying position become more important over time?
+2. Has qualifying position become more important over time?

-The Data
+---

+## **The Data**

 The analysis uses publicly available Formula 1 race results covering every season from 1950 to 2025.
 The dataset includes information such as season year,